Musing on Nerd Knobs

 Homework: Don’t be like that.
 Resist the siren song of nerd knobs.
 Make your designs and configurations as simple as possible.
 Your network (and people running it) will thank you.

 Taking the next step: Once you clean up and simplify your configurations, it’s easy to automate them.
-The Creating DMVPN Configurations with Ansible webinar gives you a step-by-step description of the whole process.
+The Ansible for Networking Engineers webinar includes a case study that gives you a step-by-step description of the whole process.